yuichiroaoki/poly-flashloan-bot/README.md

 An open source flashloan bot on polygon network

+## Prerequisites
+This flashloan bot works with [the smart contract](https://github.com/yuichiroaoki/poly-flash/blob/main/contracts/Flashloan.sol).

+You need to deploy your own smart contract on polygon mainnet if you want to run this bot.

 ## Installation

 ### 1. Install [Node.js](https://nodejs.org/en/) & [yarn](https://classic.yarnpkg.com/en/docs/install/#windows-stable), if you haven't already.